turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

 ''
 ```

-## Wrapping Up
+## Conclusion

-In this tutorial, we have covered some parts of near rust SDK, how to use near on-chain storage, and some basics of rust.
+In this tutorial, we have covered the following:
+- Basics knowledge of Rust programming
+- Structuring the smart contract
+- Use of few functions and macro offered by NEAR SDK
+- How to use on-chain storage
+- Testing of smart contract
+- Deploying the smart contract

 Thank you for following along with this tutorial, now take this knowledge and build amazing things on NEAR!